 - Place the butternut squash in the Instant Pot.
 Sometimes, depending on the size, you might even be able to fit two squashes.

-- Carefully place the sealing ring in the Instant Pot lid and make sure it is seeded correctly.
+- Carefully place the sealing ring in the Instant Pot lid and make sure it is correctly installed.

 - Place the lid on the Instant Pot and turn the Venting Seal to pressure.